Roemer/Waddu/Waddu/ReadMe.txt

 ﻿Version History:

+xx.11.2008 - 0.4.0.0 (Alpha 4)
+- Use 7Zip for Extracting and check for wrong Packages (like xchar)
+- Implement Site Priorities
+- NoLib Support

 25.10.2008 - 0.3.0.0 (Alpha 3)
 - Function to collect missing Mappings
 - Fixed Crash when default WoW Folder doesn't exist